XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 And, you need to write a template for each kind of email.
 They should be stored at `verify.html` `forget.html` `notify.html`.
 And, some patterns will be converted into real parameters.
 For example `{{{username}}}` will be changed into the real username.
 For all kinds of patterns, please take a look at the example HHSOJ folder.

+Note that notification emails have to be sent manually in the contest management panel in the admin platform.
 # Languages Supported

 - Python (Python 3.6) **Windows Only**